commitconfirmed/commitconfirmed.github.io/site/content/posts/hugo-github-pages-starter/index.md

 <details>
 <summary>Expand / Collapse</summary>

-If you would prefer not to install anything at all locally, you can do *all* of your development these days on a machine in the cloud from the comfort of a web brower using [github codespaces](https://github.com/features/codespaces)
+If you would prefer not to install anything at all locally, you can do *all* of your development these days on a machine in the cloud from the comfort of a web browser using [github codespaces](https://github.com/features/codespaces)

 Note that this is also free, for up to 60 hours a month (as of the time this was written) which should be more than enough unless you are a blogging machine or using codespaces for other projects.